Managing Chemical Waste | print version of this document

 In this photo, hazardous waste is labeled with pink chemical waste tags, segregated by chemical compatibility, stored in secondary containment, and kept in an isolated area.

 Improperly Stored Hazardous Waste

 Your laboratory must NOT store more than 55 gallons of hazardous waste or one quart of acute hazardous waste at one time.
 You must have your hazardous waste and acute hazardous waste collected at such a frequency to prevent from exceeding these limits.
-If these limits are ever exceeded, you must immediately submit a collection request form to VEHS, as described in the VEHS Environmental Fact Sheet, "Disposing of Hazardous Waste."
-Please see the VEHS Environmental Fact Sheet, "Identifying Hazardous Wastes in Your Laboratory" for the definition of acute hazardous waste.
+If these limits are ever exceeded, you must immediately submit a collection request form to OCRS, as described in the OCRS Environmental Fact Sheet, "Disposing of Hazardous Waste."
+Please see the OCRS Environmental Fact Sheet, "Identifying Hazardous Wastes in Your Laboratory" for the definition of acute hazardous waste.